bsoelch/ConcatLang/Readme.md

 on the call-stack are accessible
 - Variables declared in procedures will be invalidated once that procedure returns.
+- Variable accessibility is determined at call-time not at declaration time
 - Variables in Procedures may shadow global variables
 - constants cannot overwrite/shadow existing variables
 - constants cannot be shadowed by local variables